-This class is the beginning of the over-fences classes.
-The purpose is to give horses an opportunity to show their expertise over low fences and on the flat.
+The purpose of hunter hack is to give horses an opportunity to show their expertise over low fences and on the flat.
+It is also an introduction to over-fences classes.
+The horse should move in the same style as a working hunter horse.

 Judging

-The class will be judged on these criteria:
+The class will be judged on the following criteria:

 - Even hunting pace